English football on television: The World Cup

-There was live coverage of World Cup football on UK screens in 1954 and 1958 - however only selected matches were available.
-In 1954, Kenneth Wolstenholme provided commentary on the few televised matches for BBC from Switzerland - including the quarter-final between Hungary and Brazil.
-A thunderstorm over the Alps cut off the picture and many irate viewers wrote in to complain that the BBC had pulled the plug.
-The 1958 tournament in Sweden saw a greater range of matches thanks to the new Eurovision Network; the BBC and ITV both screened matches, although the networks had to overcome opposition to the coverage from the Scottish FA, who were worried that attendances at Junior football matches might be hit.
+There was live coverage of World Cup football on UK screens in 1954 and 1958 – however only selected matches were available.
+In 1954, Kenneth Wolstenholme provided commentary on the few televised matches for BBC from Switzerland – including the quarter-final between Hungary and Brazil.
+A thunderstorm over the Alps cut off the picture and many irate viewers wrote in to complain that the BBC had "pulled the plug".
+The 1958 tournament in Sweden saw a greater range of matches thanks to the new Eurovision Network; the BBC and ITV both screened matches, although the networks had to overcome opposition to the coverage from the Scottish FA, who were worried that attendances at junior football matches might be affected.
 The 1962 World Cup in Chile was covered in delayed form by the BBC with film having to be carried by air via the United States back to Britain.
-Matches were generally seen three days after they were played, though every match was covered by the BBC with commentary.
+Matches were generally seen three days after they were played.

 With intercontinental communications satellites in their infancy and videotape a new advance, the first tournament to gain widespread international live coverage was the 1966 tournament, which was held in England.
 The tournament, which England won, increased the popularity of the sport.
-With more football viewers than ever, Match of the Day thrived – switching from BBC2 to BBC1 to reach a wider audience.
-ITV's regional coverage had also expanded during this period with London weekend company ATV launching Star Soccer in October 1965, Southern Television's Southern Soccer and ABC's World of Soccer also began to appear regularly in the TV Times Sunday schedules.
+With more football viewers than ever, Match of the Day thrived, switching from BBC2 to BBC1 to reach a wider audience.
+ITV's regional coverage had also expanded during this period, with London weekend company ATV launching Star Soccer in October 1965, Southern Television's Southern Soccer and ABC's World of Soccer also began to appear regularly in the TV Times Sunday schedules.
 London Weekend Television's The Big Match started in 1968, and eventually the entire ITV network's football coverage would be broadcast under its title.